-As we go about our day creating more and more data, our storage needs continually increase.
-According to Cnet.com, there are three primary types of consumer-grade data storage devices:
+As we go about our day creating more and more data, our data storage needs increase.
+According to Cnet.com Best of 2020, there are three primary types of consumer-grade data storage devices.

-- Network Attached Storage: Otherwise known as NAS, network attached storage is a unique storage solution in which storage space is provided to an entire network through a switch or router.
+- Network Attached Storage (NAS): Otherwise known as NAS, network attached storage is a unique storage solution in which storage space is provided to an entire network through a switch or router.

 The average consumer spends more money on external storage devices because of their portability.
 They’re always compact and easy to use for moving files from one location to another across diverse devices.
 Before you decide on your external device of choice, let’s take a sampling of 10 devices considered to be top on the market: